American University in Cairo: Academics

-AUC offers 37 bachelor's degrees, 44 master's degrees, and 2 doctoral degrees in applied sciences and engineering in addition to a wide range of graduate diplomas in five schools: business, global affairs and public policy, humanities and social sciences, sciences and engineering, and the graduate school of education.
-In November 2020, Provost Ehab Abdelrahman dissolved the graduate school of education without warning and without a plan to merge with the School of Humanities and Social Sciences.
+AUC offers 37 bachelor's degrees, 44 master's degrees, and 2 doctoral degrees in applied sciences and engineering in addition to a wide range of graduate diplomas in five schools: business, global affairs and public policy, humanities and social sciences, and the school of sciences and engineering.

 AUC holds institutional accreditation from the Commission on Higher Education of the Middle States Association of Colleges and Schools in the United States.
 AUC's engineering programs are accredited by ABET (formerly Accreditation Board for Engineering and Technology) and the business programs are accredited by the Association to Advance College Schools of Business (AACSB).
 In Egypt, AUC operates within the framework of the 1975 protocol with the Egyptian government, which is based on the 1962 Cultural Relations Agreement between the U.S. and Egyptian governments.
 In the United States, AUC is licensed to grant degrees and is incorporated by the State of Delaware.
 In addition, many of AUC's academic programs have received specialized accreditation.

-Enrollment in academic programs includes over 5,474 undergraduates with an additional 979 graduate students (2017 - 2018).
+Enrollment in academic programs includes over 5,474 undergraduates with an additional 979 graduate students during the 2017-2018 academic year.
 Simultaneously, adult education has also expanded and now serves more than 22,000 students each year in non-credit courses and contracted training programs offered through the School of Continuing Education.
 94% of AUC students are Egyptian, with the remaining 6% from around the world.